wp-cli/handbook/commands/server/index.md

 ### OPTIONS

 [\--host=&lt;host&gt;]
 : The hostname to bind the server to.
+\---
-Default: localhost
+default: localhost
+\---

 [\--port=&lt;port&gt;]
 : The port number to bind the server to.
+\---
-Default: 8080
+default: 8080
+\---

 [\--docroot=&lt;path&gt;]
 : The path to use as the document root.